dalgard/meteor-viewmodel/README.md

 ## History

-- 0.6.0  –  Make migration possible by storing the `viewmodel` hook as a property on `ViewModel`
+- 0.5.9  –  Migration made possible by storing the `viewmodel` hook as a property on `ViewModel`
-- 0.5.9  –  Multiple comma separated bind expressions in one string (for Jade extension)
+- 0.5.9  –  Multiple comma separated bind expressions in one string (for future Jade extension)
 - 0.5.8  –  API change: Passing viewmodel property to `get` function instead of key
 - 0.5.7  –  API change: `args` argument now holds the key as the first value
 - 0.5.0  –  Optionally share state between two instances of the same viewmodel